 A self-care routine can include things like:

-There are a lot of different possible signs that it’s time to seek treatment for your anxiety.
+There are a lot of different possible signs that it’s time to seek treatment.
 One of the common signs is actually thinking that you might need help with your anxiety.

 However, here are some other common signs that it’s time to get help:

-If you’re looking for help with your anxiety, Agape Treatment Center has an anxiety treatment program that may be able to help.
-If you’re not sure whether Agape Treatment Center is right for you, you can learn more about our admissions process or take a look at our gallery to see what the treatment center is like.
+Agape Treatment Center can assist with anxiety through their treatment program.
+Seek their help for anxiety issues.
+If you’re not sure if Agape Treatment Center is right for you, you can learn more about our admissions process.
+You can also view our gallery to get an idea of what the center looks like.